Who is this course for?

 Is it full or part time?

-The Foundation Degree in Community Health and Well Being typically comprises of the following approach:
+The Foundation Degree in Community Health and Well Being typically comprises of:

 The course is therefore classed as full time.